 He has represented physicians, police officers, servicemen, attorneys as well as professional musicians with success.
 However, he prides himself on representing the poor and underprivileged when called upon.
 At 27 years old, he tried his first murder case.
-The case was done pro-bono, and ended in a hung jury.
+The case was done pro-bono and ended in a hung jury.
 In 2011, Ward again stood at the side of the indigent and innocent.
-Following the trial, the jury found Ward’s client “not guilty” of a second degree murder by unanimous verdict in less than 55 minutes.
+Following the trial, the jury found Ward’s client “not guilty” of second-degree murder by a unanimous verdict in less than 55 minutes.
 (LA is one of two states that do not require a unanimous verdict).

 Chuck was recently named to “Top 100 Trial Lawyers” in Louisiana by the American Trial Lawyers Association, “Rising Stars” by Super Lawyers Magazine and Top 40 Under 40 by the National Trial Lawyers, and now Super Lawyers again.